 17. Don’t reveal your financial information

-Don’t give people your personal information such as payday.
+Don’t give people your personal information such as your payday.

-I’ve heard stories of family members who call like clockwork when they know your payday.
+I’ve heard stories of family members who’ll call you like clockwork when they know your payday.
 They also guilt-trip you when you buy yourself something they consider expensive.

 Keep that part of your life private.